pythonpete32/aragoncoop_governance/membership_agreement.md

 - Maintain a transparent and efficient system of decision-making that is inclusive of the membership and supportive of the mission and vision of the cooperative

-- Conduct business, through the board or staff, that is in the best interest of the cooperative and its members
+- Conduct business, through the process of voting on the Aragon Cooperative mainnet DAO, that is in the best interest of the cooperative and its members

-[how do members sign this document?]